A Good Project Communication Plan is Essential

 It’s not enough to have a communication plan in place.
 Additionally, it needs to be communicated to all team members or stakeholders involved in the project.
 Doing so, will help them understand how their role fits into the big picture and what they need to do.

 Communication is the key to a successful client relationship.
-Therefore, having an effective project communication strategy is essential in order to ensure both parties are in sync with each other at all times.
-A project communication plan outlines how you will communicate with the client during every step of the process, including expectations, goals, timelines and deliverables.
+Therefore, having an effective project communication strategy is essential to ensure both parties are in sync with each other at all times.
+A project communication plan outlines how you will communicate with the client during every step of the process, including expectations, goals, timelines, and deliverables.

 This helps ensure that all stakeholders understand what is expected of them and what should be happening at any given point in time.
 By setting up clear communication channels from the start, you can maintain a good relationship with your client while also ensuring that everyone is on track throughout the duration of the project.

-Should the the project manager be the only one sending project communications?
-I certainly hope that’s not the case; it would make for a very challenging project for everyone involved.
+Should the project manager be the only one sending project communications?
+I certainly hope not; it would make the project very challenging for everyone involved.
 That’s why it is desirable to involve other stakeholders to maintain transparency and ensure that everyone is on the same page.

 You should make sure that a communication plan is set and everyone on the team stays updated with progress on the project.
 Certainly, in many cases the project manager will be the point person initiating the project communication.
-However, the chances of project success are greatly increased when communication is shared among the team.
+However, the chances of project success increase significantly when there is sharing of communication amongst the team.

 - Determine which stakeholders make strategic decisions.